Skip to main content

 • Xofluza starts working in about 4 hours, but it may take up to 2 days before your flu symptoms go away.
 In the meantime, it’s fine to take most over-the-counter flu medications with Xofluza if you need them.

-• There are many ways to save on Xofluza.
+• There are ways to save on Xofluza.
 If you’re eligible, a manufacturer savings card can help you get Xofluza for as little as $30 per dose.

-Access savings on related medications
+Save on related medications

+Xofluza is safe for adults and children ages 5 and older.
 But how does Xofluza work?
 And how long does it take before you’ll start feeling better?
 Let’s review these and more commonly asked questions about Xofluza.

 1. How does Xofluza work?